 Sensory-based activities are a great way to keep kids engaged while supporting their development.
 These activities use touch, sound, sight, and movement to make learning more fun and interactive.
 Plus, they’re easy to set up at home with materials you already have.

-In this guide, we’ll explain how sensory-based activities help kids learn, and we’ll share some simple ideas you can try with your child.
+In this guide, we will explain how sensory-based activities help kids learn.
+We will share some simple ideas you can try with your child.

 Why Sensory-Based Activities Are Important for Development